avble/00_prj_vr_docs/docs/source/configuration/Schlarge.rst

    * - Signal Trigger Device
      - Basic Set Report
    * - ON
-     - Basic Set Report 00 is sent when it is restored
+     - The associated devices are triggered as OFF when it is closed.
    * - OFF
-     - Basic Set Report 00 is NOT sent when it is restored
+     - The associated devices are NOT triggered as OFF when it is closed.

 .. _schlage_config_motion_detector_sensor: